 As the newest OIL conference grows, new franchises are being designed.
 PFC manager Derrick Tadlock was in the 158 on the 2008 Ramadi mission with Jessen, Zerger, Schuster, and Roe, among others.
 He's based his franchise's identity on the one thing no one can ever take from him: his name.
 The Tadlock franchise was designed by Michael Taylor and includes the Field Artillery's crossed cannons behind a single shield.

 Volume Four of the Book of OIL is now available in paperback and hardcover.
 It starts with the tumultuous 2013 season, when deadly tornadoes destroyed one OILer's home and two brothers-in-arms were killed.
 It then covers the OIL's expansion, the loss of another SECFOR brother, and the very first Liberty Bowl.
 The book is 246 pages long and retails for $34.99 in paperback or $56.00 in hardcover.
-If you're going to purchase the hardcover version, be sure to check this site for a coupon code.
 All four volumes are available on Amazon, so be sure to put them on your Wish List.

 The OIL is proud to announce updated logos across the league.
 First is a special 10-year anniversary logo for the league.
 It is based on Breakfast Supply Co.'s streamlined version of the original OIL logo.
 Hector of Breakfast Supply Co. also designed the Liberty Bowl logo and streamlined the logos for the OIL's three conferences.

 Gentlemen, the draft is 25 days away, so here's a friendly reminder that our league store has everything you'd ever want with your league or team logo printed on it.
 And now it's updated with the streamlined OIL logo, the 10-year anniversary logo, and the newly-designed Liberty Bowl logo.